Sheffield: Football

+Rugby

 Sheffield Eagles RLFC are the city's professional rugby league team and play their matches at Sheffield Olympic Legacy Stadium.
 They currently play in the second tier of the professional league, the Championship and won back to back titles in 2012 and 2013.
 Their most successful moment came in 1998, when, against all the odds they defeated Wigan in the Challenge Cup final, despite being huge underdogs.
 The team then hit troubled times before reforming in 2003.
 Since then they have played their rugby in the Championship (second tier).
 In 2011, they made the playoffs finishing in fifth place.
 They made the Grand Final, by defeating Leigh, who were huge favourites in a playoff semi final.
 In the final, they were comprehensively beaten by Featherstone Rovers.
 Sheffield also put in a bid to be a host city for the 2013 Rugby League World Cup, but their bid was unsuccessful.

+Other Sports

+Sheffield has a number of field hockey clubs that compete in the Men's England Hockey League, the Women's England Hockey League, the North Hockey League, the Yorkshire Hockey Association League and the BUCS leagues.
+These include Sheffield Hockey Club (partnered with Sheffield Hallam University), Sheffield University Bankers Hockey Club and University of Sheffield Hockey Club.

+Sheffield Sharks are a professional basketball team established in 1991 who play in the Super League Basketball at the Park Community Arena.

 Sheffield Giants are an American football team who play in the BAFA National Leagues Premier Division, the highest level of British American Football.

-Ice Hockey and roller derby

 Sheffield is home to the Sheffield Steelers professional ice hockey team who play out of the 9.300 seater Sheffield Arena and are known as one of the top teams in the UK, regularly selling out the arena.
 They have the 28th highest average attendance rating in Europe, and the highest in the UK.
 They play in the 10 team professional Elite Ice Hockey League.
 Sheffield is also home to the semi-professional ice hockey team Sheffield Steeldogs who play in the NIHL.

-The Sheffield Ice Hockey Academy also are based in Sheffield, and play out of IceSheffield, competing in the EIHA Junior North Leagues and have had one player, Liam Kirk, become the first born and trained British player to be drafted into the NHL, when he was drafted in the NHL Entry Draft 189th overall in 2018 by the Arizona Coyotes.
+The Sheffield Ice Hockey Academy also are based in Sheffield, and play out of IceSheffield, competing in the EIHA Junior North Leagues and have had one player, Liam Kirk, become the first born and trained British player to be drafted into the NHL, when he was drafted in the NHL entry draft 189th overall in 2018 by the Arizona Coyotes.
 The National Hockey League's Stanley Cup was made in Sheffield in 1892.
 Sheffield is also home to the Sheffield Steel Rollergirls, a roller derby team.